Mamiko Asō

 Mamiko Aso (麻生 真宮子, Asō Mamiko), whose real name is Miwa Tajima (田島 みわ, Tajima Miwa), is a former Japanese idol, singer and actress of the 1980s, who is currently a businesswoman.

+Idol career

-She started in 1984, forming the group Asō Mamiko & Captain (or Aso Mamiko & Captain), with the duo of dancers and singers Captain.
+Aso started her career in 1984, forming the group Asō Mamiko & Captain (or Aso Mamiko & Captain), with the duo of dancers and singers Captain.

 After their separation in 1987, she continued her solo career as Mamiko Asō, releasing two singles in Japan, and a few plays in drama and film.

 In the 1990s, she released three singles in Italy, including Drive me crazy to Love in 1995, which peaked #21 in the local charts.
 In 1998, she created a company name, TAJIMA, she directs and produces its own among other Italian wine.
 Now using the artist Mamiko name, she released a new single in 2000, Walking in the Sunshine, and then, Your Lies that she released in 2004, and a book on Italy in 2006, Torino.
-She then resumed her real name, Miwa Tajima, and entered politics, cash stand for elections in Japan in July 2010.